serokell/blog-posts/typescript-for-haskellers/article.md

 type URIS2 = keyof URItoKind2<unknown, unknown>;
 ```

-[`unknown`](https://mariusschulz.com/blog/the-unknown-type-in-typescript) is a more type-safe representation of `any` that forces us to do some checks before doing actions with values of this type.
+Here, [`unknown`](https://mariusschulz.com/blog/the-unknown-type-in-typescript) is a more type-safe representation of `any` that forces us to do some checks before doing actions with values of this type.

 So, now we are ready to present our kinds.
 They take an identifier property as the first type parameter and its type parameters for this identifier.